Tax guide

 US income tax rates for single filers

-In the United States, single filers are subject to various tax rates depending on their income level.
+In the United States, single filers are subject to different tax rates depending on their income level.

-For tax year 2023-2024, the federal income tax rates for single filers are as follows:
+For the tax year 2024-2025, the federal income tax rates for single filers are as follows:

 Taxable income ($) Tax rate (%)